-Embodying the University’s commitment to extend Carolina resources to all citizens and community members of North Carolina, the Program in the Humanities & Human Values offers engaging and innovative public seminars and lectures on a variety of topics and themes throughout the year.
+Embodying the University’s commitment to extend Carolina resources to all citizens and community members across the state, Carolina Public Humanities offers engaging and innovative public seminars and lectures on a variety of topics and themes throughout the year.
 Our programs draw upon the humanities to nurture a deeper understanding of history and culture, enrich the life of the mind, and contribute to the development of a more humane world.
 To learn more about our various programs, read the overviews below or click on the links to the left for details.
-To view a listing of all upcoming programmatic events, visit our Program Calendar.
+To view a listing of all upcoming events, visit our Calendar or Fall 2022 page.

 Adventures in Ideas

 Our Adventures in Ideas seminars, held in comfortable venues throughout campus, are one or two-day long events exploring various topics and themes of contemporary or historical interest.
 During these engaging events, participants learn from and dialogue with world-class faculty from UNC-Chapel Hill and other surrounding universities.
 Seminars typically include several lectures, a panel discussion, and an optional reception and meal.
-Seminars might also include access to campus events related to the program theme, such as plays, art exhibits, musical performances, etc. To learn more about Adventures in Ideas and to browse upcoming events, click here.
+Seminars might also include access to campus events related to the program theme, such as plays, art exhibits, musical performances, etc. Virtual options are typically available.

 Humanities in Action

-The NC Civic Education Consortium, a program of UNC-Chapel Hill’s Program in the Humanities & Human Values, works to extend the resources of the Program and UNC-Chapel Hill at large to North Carolina’s K-12 educators.
+Carolina K-12 (formerly the NC Civic Education Consortium), a program of UNC-Chapel Hill’s Carolina Public Humanities, works to extend the resources of Carolina Public Humanities and UNC-Chapel Hill at large to North Carolina’s K-12 educators.
 We offer quality professional development programs which include access to scholars on key topics, innovative lesson plans, and interactive pedagogical training.
-Events sponsored by the Consortium are free to currently practicing K-12 teachers.
-To learn more about the Consortium’s upcoming teacher trainings, click here.
+Events sponsored by Carolina K-12 are free to currently practicing K-12 teachers.
+To learn more about Carolina K-12’s upcoming teacher trainings, click here.